ibm-cloud-docs/log-analysis/devops/config_api.md

 - You must manually configure the integration of LogDNA with PagerDuty.
 See [Integrating with PagerDuty](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-pagerduty).
 - You must provide LogDNA with the PagerDuty API key.

-After you create a view, check the view in the LogDNA web UI.
+After you create a view, check the view in the logging UI.
 1. Refresh the browser to see the view listed in the *Views* section.
 2. Select the view to display it.
 3. Check the data that is available through the view is the one that you expect.